JoranSlingerland/StockTracker/readme.md

 ## Azure Functions

-All Azure functions availible in the api.
+All Azure functions available in the api.

 ### get_barchart_data